Fahad-3s/3rd-Strike-button-tester/README.md

 How to use:

+Place buttontester.lua and settings.ini in the same folder.

 Open settings.ini and go to lines 10 and 11, and then write the attacks you want to test after p1_buttons and p2_buttons, writing the name of the normal attack and if there are any directions being held during the attack, add them with numpad notation.

 Numpad notation: